 - Mary Ellen Dick (Greentree)

 - Deb Hill-Jablonski (Social Media)

 - Betty Hudgins (Historical Soc Liaison)

 - Helen Knocke (Gatehouse)

 - Ron Krieger (Review Editor)

 - Tom Whittaker (Mission and Strategy)

 The Friends of the Kirkwood Historical Society

-The Friends of the Kirkwood Historical Society is an auxiliary organization that meets the first Monday of every month at 10 a.m. for a discussion of presentation on a variety of programs with a historical flair.
+The Friends of the Kirkwood Historical Society is an auxiliary organization that conducts regular meetings for discussions and presentations on a variety of programs with a historical flair.
 The presentations are often on topics that are anything but mainstream.
 However, they are spellbinding, fun and offered with style and wit.
 The meetings are open and the public is encouraged to attend.